-Wondering how long you can store dog treats?
+Wondering how long you can store dog treats–and how long homemade dog treats last?
 We’ve got an easy rundown here for both commercial and homemade treats.
 Buying (or making) dog treats in bulk can be a great way to save money and know you always have treats on hand, but it’s critical that you store them safely.

 If you find a favorite brand on sale, you can freeze commercial treats to extend their freshness.
 (See below for our freezing tips.)